fespinosa-dev/Neighborhood-Map/README.md

 The app uses a third party API to fetch location details called [foursquare](https://foursquare.com/).
-I used a free developer account which has limited qauota calls so in case the qauota is exceeded you should wait or you can create your account and replace `Client ID` `Client Secret` values with yours whitin VenuesAPI.js file like below :
+I used a free developer account which has limited qauota calls so in case the qauota is exceeded you should wait or you can create your own account and replace `Client ID` `Client Secret` values with yours whitin VenuesAPI.js file like below :

 ```javascript